-Accounting information of a business enterprise is used by a number of parties.
+Accounting information of a business enterprise is used by many stakeholders.
 Different parties use this information for different purposes depending on their needs.
-Therefore, the accounting information system of a business enterprise must be designed in a way that should generate reports to satisfy the needs of everyone interested in accounting information.
+Therefore, the accounting information system of a business enterprise must be designed in a way that it should generate the reports to satisfy the information needs of everyone interested party.

 We can broadly divide the users of accounting information into two groups – internal users and external users.
 Internal users include managers and owners of the business whereas external users include investors, creditors of funds, suppliers of goods, government agencies, general public, customers and employees.

 Internal users use a mix of management and financial accounting information.
 Some internal users of accounting information and their needs are briefly discussed below:

 Management uses accounting information for evaluating and analyzing organization’s financial performance and position, to take important decisions and appropriate actions to improve the business performance in terms of profitability, financial position and cash flows.
 As many popular management accounting books make clear, one of the major roles of management is to set rules and procedures to achieve organizational goals.
 For this purpose, management uses information generated by financial as well as managerial accounting system of the organization.

 Owners invest capital to start and run business with the primary objective to earn profit.
 They need accurate financial information to know what they have earned or lost during a particular period of time.
 On the basis of accounting information they decide their future course of actions such as expansion or contraction of business.

 In small businesses (like sole proprietorship and partnership) owners themselves perform the function of management.

 External users normally use only financial accounting information.
 Some external users of accounting information and their needs are briefly discussed below:

 In corporate form of business, the ownership is often separated from the management.
 Normally investors provide capital and management runs the business.